Pakistan-Germany Bilateral Relations

 Germany is Pakistan’s largest trading partner among the EU countries.
 Figures of bilateral trade are as under: Source: German Federal Bureau of Statistics

 Major items of Pakistan exports to Germany are textile and textile made-ups, leather goods, carpets, surgical instruments, cutlery, rice and horticulture products.
 Major items of Pakistan’s imports from Germany are machinery, pharmaceuticals, motor vehicles, chemicals and dyes, iron, steel products.

 Investments are an important area of Pakistan-Germany relations.
-German companies with major investments in Pakistan include Linde, BASF, Bayer, Merck, Hoechst, Siemens and METRO.
+German companies with major investments in Pakistan include Linde, BASF, Bayer, Merck, Hoechst, Siemens, RWE and METRO.